vvFiCKvv/advenGameEngine/README.md

 advenGameEngine
 ===============
 It will be a Game Engine specified in adventures point and click.
 The purpose is to create an engine that reads all the game concept(Scenario) from a xml file and execute it dynamicaly.
-Dsdsad .

 It will be a pure Javascript html5 engine.